Nurse Practitioner Careers

 Conclusion

 The nurse practitioner field’s ranking as the top job in the country is built on its promise of job security, growing demand, excellent pay, and flexibility.
-Nurse practitioners do rewarding hands-on patient care in numerous settings and across diverse patient populations.
-While rigorous and challenging, nurse practitioner education is less expensive and time consuming than physicians, but allows NPs to do meaningful medical work daily.
+Nurse practitioners do rewarding hands-on patient care in numerous settings and with diverse patient populations.
+While rigorous and challenging, nurse practitioner education is less expensive and time consuming than physicians.
+But it allows NPs to do meaningful medical work daily.